Edwin David Joost

 - Died April 12, 2011 in Fair Oaks, CA USA

 Eddie Joost played 17 years in the majors.
-Although his batting average was low, he drew copious walks and thus had a good on-base percentage.
+Although his batting average was low, he drew copious walks and thus had an outstanding on-base percentage.
 He also had some power, hitting 134 homers in his career.
 Playing primarily shortstop, he showed above-average range.

 He is not to be confused with another player of a similar name, Eddie Yost, who also drew over 1,000 walks.
 Their careers overlapped, both had some power, and both played many years in the American League as infielders.
 In 1952, Yost was first in the league in walks, and Joost was second.
 Both were briefly American League managers.
 The two are not, however, on each other's similarity scores lists.